 What do I want to tell you about but don’t know where to begin?
 Insomnia.
 Last fall and winter, I had a season of insomnia.

 You may have never had insomnia, but perhaps my experience with it will relate to something in your life.
+You will certainly, at some point, know someone who is afflicted with insomnia, perhaps my season can lend understanding to theirs.

 I have had bouts of insomnia since high school.
 I can remember some terrible nights in college, when the whole campus was sleeping (or so I wrongly thought) - even the huge oak trees - irrational, I know.
 I remember some nights as a younger mother with a house full of husband and children sleeping, and me: awake in the night.
 Hearing them all sleeping - breathing beneath blankets - the house wrapping them in peace and safety.
 And me: awake.